erisdisqordia/pleroma-fe/docs/HACKING.md

 ### Replacing your instance's frontend with custom FE build

-This is the most easiest way to use and test FE build: you just need to copy or symlink contents of `dist` folder into backend's `/instance/static` folder, creating it if it doesn't exist.
+This is the most easiest way to use and test FE build: you just need to copy or symlink contents of `dist` folder into backend's [static directory](https://docs.pleroma.social/static_dir.html), by default it is located in `instance/static`, or in `/var/lib/pleroma/static` for OTP release installations, create it if it doesn't exist already.
 Be aware that running `yarn build` wipes the contents of `dist` folder.

 ### Running production build locally or on a separate server